TranPhucVinh/Cplusplus/Data structure/Vector/Create.md

 ```
 **Note**: Vector members are stored on heap memory, so it doesn't lose its value [when being returned from a function](Vector%20and%20function.md#function-returns-vector).

-**vector.data()** returns a pointer to the underlying array used to store the elements of that vector.

 # Set up vector member
 Use **push_back()**
 ```cpp